michaelosunga/open_flood_risk_mapping_in_kenya/README.md

 # Expected Outputs
 1. Flood Hazard Maps
->Detailed maps highlighting flood-prone areas, flood depths, and potential impact zones.
+>Detailed maps highlighting flood-prone areas, flood depths, and potential flood impact zones.
-2. Vulnerability Profiles
+2. Flood Risk Profiles
->Comprehensive profiles of vulnerable communities and infrastructure, including schools, health centers, and water supply systems.
+>Comprehensive profiles of communities, livelihoods and infrastructure, including schools, health centers, and water supply systems at risk of extreme flood events
 3. Policy Recommendations
->Strategic recommendations for flood risk reduction, including land-use planning, infrastructure improvements, and community-based disaster risk management initiatives.
+>Strategic recommendations for flood risk reduction including land-use planning, infrastructure improvements, and community-based disaster risk management initiatives and flood early warning and early action (EWEA)

-The proposed vulnerability assessment and flood mapping initiative in Garissa and Tana River counties aim to enhance the resilience of communities to flood hazards.
-By providing detailed flood maps and vulnerability assessments, this report will equip local authorities and communities with the necessary tools and knowledge to mitigate flood risks effectively.
-This initiative is a critical step towards sustainable development and climate resilience in the region.
+The proposed flood risk assessment in Garissa and Tana River counties aim to enhance the resilience of communities to flood hazards.
+By providing detailed flood risk assessments, this report will equip local authorities and communities with the necessary tools and knowledge to mitigate flood risks effectively.
+This initiative is a critical step towards sustainable development and climate resilience in Kenya.

 # Project Location
 The project focuses on Garissa and Tana River Counties which are vulnerable to flooding and drought.